aspose-imaging/Aspose.Imaging-API-References/english/python-net/aspose.imaging.fileformats.emf.emf.records/emfextcreatepen/_index.md

 url: /python-net/aspose.imaging.fileformats.emf.emf.records/emfextcreatepen/
 ---

-The EMR_EXTCREATEPEN record defines an extended logical pen for graphics operations.
+**Summary:** The EMR_EXTCREATEPEN record defines an extended logical pen for graphics operations.
 An<br/>            optional DIB can be specified to use as the line style.

 **Module:** [aspose.imaging.fileformats.emf.emf.records](/imaging/python-net/aspose.imaging.fileformats.emf.emf.records/)